 A drop in mortgage delinquencies equals a drop in foreclosures, and the number of mortgage delinquencies in Scottsdale is plummeting.
 Scottsdale foreclosures are becoming few and far between.
-The Arizona market has shown significant improvements as far as mortgage problems go, more so than other states.
+The Arizona market has shown significant improvements as far as mortgage problems go, more so than in other states.

-The mortgage delinquency rate in Arizona took a sharp decline from April to June of this year according to credit-bureau TransUnion.
+The mortgage delinquency rate in Arizona took a sharp decline from April to June of this year according to credit bureau TransUnion.
 The rate has gone from 6.14 percent in 2012 to 3.58 percent.
 Arizona has had the biggest overall drop in the number of mortgage loans over 60 days delinquent than any other state for the fourth consecutive quarter.

 Arizona’s delinquency rate is now also half a percentage point below the national average, which has dropped, less dramatically, from 5.49 percent to 4.09 percent.